The chance to see ocean and bird life at sunrise and get to work on time

 ENDLESS CUDDLES AND PLAYTIME AT VREDENHEIM ANIMAL FARM

-Every Saturday and Sunday between 10am to 4pm (check the Facebook page for info on daily open times during school- and public holidays), R40 per kid (it’s R20 for adults) gets you into Vredenheim Animal Farm in Stellenbosch, a safe, farmyard-style gated and fenced area amidst this wine farm’s vineyards.
-Inside, the little ones can interact with bovine calves, Warrior the horse, friendly sheep, fallow deer, turkeys, free-roaming chickens and rabbits and – everyone’s favourite – three resident three pigs.
-All tame and all friendly (you can buy an animal feed bag for R5 at the food court).
+Every Saturday and Sunday between 10am to 4pm (check the Facebook page for info on daily open times during school and public holidays), R45 per kid (R25 for adults) gets you into Vredenheim Animal Farm in Stellenbosch, a safe, farmyard-style gated and fenced area amidst this wine farm’s vineyards.
+Inside, the little ones can interact with bovine calves, friendly sheep, fallow deer, turkeys, free-roaming chickens and rabbits and – everyone’s favourite – three resident pigs.
+All tame and all friendly (you can buy an animal feed bag for R7 at the food court).
 Combine this with the large farm-style playground, complete with sandpit and mini bike racetrack (beach toys and push bikes provided by the farm), as well as a jungle gym and birthday party venue, and you have a recipe for family fun.
-Also, enjoy a tour on the nearby wine farm, get up close with lions, leopards and tigers on the farm’s big cats park (20% discount on Tuesdays and Wednesdays), or book a unique game drive (10% discount on the first Saturday of the month).
+Also, enjoy a tour on the nearby wine farm, get up close with lions, leopards and tigers on the farm’s big cats park, or book a unique game drive.

 R310 Baden Powell Drive | Stellenbosch | +27 (0)21 881 3878